Former federal prosecutor to lead state's Boren case

 FILE - In this March 10, 2015 file photo, University of Oklahoma President David Boren talks with the media before the start of a Board of Regents meeting in Oklahoma City.
 The attorney for Boren says Boren ... more

-OKLAHOMA CITY (AP) — A former U.S. attorney who prosecuted the Oklahoma City bombing case has been appointed to oversee a grand jury investigation into former University of Oklahoma President David Boren.
+OKLAHOMA CITY (AP) — The Oklahoma attorney general's office says a grand jury will assist state investigators looking into allegations of sexual misconduct by former University of Oklahoma President David Boren.

-The Oklahoma attorney general's office confirmed Wednesday that Pat Ryan was appointed special counsel to a multicounty grand jury unit after Attorney General Mike Hunter recused himself.
+The office confirmed Wednesday that former U.S. Attorney Pat Ryan was appointed special counsel to a multicounty grand jury unit after Attorney General Mike Hunter recused himself.

 The Oklahoma State Bureau of Investigation is looking into allegations that Boren and another former university administrator, Tripp Hall, sexually harassed male students.
 Both have denied wrongdoing.